 How often should I clean my flute?

-It’s important to clean your flute after each use to prevent the build-up of bacteria and debris.
-A quick wipe with a soft cloth and swabbing of the inside of the instrument with a cleaning rod is recommended.
+It’s essential to clean your flute after each use to prevent the build-up of bacteria and debris.
+A quick wipe with a soft cloth and swabbing the inside of the instrument with a cleaning rod is recommended.

 What accessories do I need for my beginner flute?